 “You saw us?”

 “Oh, yes.
 I was quite amused with how you both feigned unfamiliarity with each other when you were first introduced.”
 He let out a chuckle.
 “I assume you did not want your mother to know you had already encountered him on your walk as you were quite covered in mud when you arrived home.
-I was amazed at how quickly – and pleasingly – you tidied and cleaned.”
+I was amazed at how quickly – and pleasingly – you tidied and cleaned yourself up.”

 “So I suspected.”
 Mr. Bennet leaned back in his chair and began tapping the table.
 “And I suppose you also did not want her to know you had already met him for she would likely have you married – in her mind, at least.”